Media Kit

 Director of Artist Resources

-Natalie Grieshammer Patrick is an artist, musician, and arts administrator from Akron, Ohio.
+Natalie Grieshammer Patrick (she/he) is an artist, musician, and arts administrator from Akron, Ohio.
 She holds a B.F.A. in Fiber and Material Studies from the Cleveland Institute of Art and an M.A. in Arts Administration from The University of Akron.
 Past positions include Gallery Director at Praxis Fiber Workshop, Member Program Manager at the Cleveland Museum of Art, and numerous programming and fundraising responsibilities at Akron Soul Train.
 Natalie is also Strategic Planning Advisor and Partner at Akron Recording Company, a recording studio and record label founded in 2018.

 Jaclyn Hale